-The ski season has officially begun and I’ve already seen lots of buzz on Twitter and Instagram about jetting off to hit the slopes.
-Although I am not actually going skiing this season, that doesn’t mean I can’t impart a little ski knowledge on to those of you who are.
-The biggest conundrum before jetting off to the slopes is knowing what to pack for a ski trip?
+The ski season is just around the corner and later this month I’ll be flying out to the Swiss ski resort of Verbier.
+The biggest conundrum before jetting off to the slopes is knowing what to pack for a ski trip, especially if you’re a beginner.
 So, whether you’re going skiing for the first time or the 10th, here is a definitive list of what to pack for a ski holiday…

 1. The Basic Ski Outfit